 As an example, invoicing is one of the most expensive processes for an AEC firm.
 Financial cutoffs often reveal what happened upstream.
 If it is bad, getting it fixed is a costly hassle.
 Likewise, what if you find out after the fact that the work you performed was non-compliant?
 How often do you have no choice but to accept the risk when the timing of rework is not an option?
 While there is a financial impact to not getting work performed right the first time, the risk of rework and litigation looms greater.
 Leveraging real-time information to mitigate these conditions is invaluable.

 Whenever you take one step forward and one or more steps back to recover from errors and omissions, the cost multiplies.
 Most firms throw more people at the process to mitigate the issues that arise.
 This buries the impact in your bottom line and is a no-win scenario for your future.
 A lack of visibility throughout your process of execution leads to an assumption of greater risk, a loss of stakeholder trust, and less profitable growth.

-At Agile Frameworks, we are committed to the digital transformation of the AEC industry for more efficient, high-performing operations.
+At Agile Frameworks, we are committed to the digital transformation of the construction materials testing industry for more efficient, high-performing operations.
 The result will be an increase in both customer and employee satisfaction, as well as profitable growth.
 Join us in this mission to build a new way forward for your business, and the AEC industry at large.